alxhslm/alxhslm.github.io/content/projects/googly-eyes/index.md

 3. Overlay the identified faces for debugging purposes (if requested)
 4. Displays the result and adds a download link

-The dashboard is hosted in a separate Docker container, with its own smaller set of dependencies using Poetry.
-The network connection to the server is configured via [`docker-compose.yaml`](https://github.com/alxhslm/googly-eyes/blob/main/docker-compose.yml).
+The dashboard is hosted in a separate [Docker container](https://github.com/alxhslm/googly-eyes/blob/main/dashboard/Dockerfile), with its own smaller set of dependencies using Poetry.
+The network connection to the server is configured using [Docker compose](https://github.com/alxhslm/googly-eyes/blob/main/docker-compose.yml).

 ## Cloud deployment